Ayaan0299/-SecOps-Incident-Response-Full-Lifecycle-Remediation-/README.md

 - Incident assigned to Ayaan Latif, status set to Active
 - Investigated via **Actions → Investigate** and observed entity mappings
 - Noted which remote IP addresses triggered the failures and which hosts were targeted
-- Checked whether any of the brute force attempts resulted in a successful logon using the query below
+- Checked whether any of the brute force attempts resulted in a successful logon

+**Step 1: Check if any source IP successfully logged in**

 ```kql
 let TargetDevice = "ayaan-vm-soc";